1neophyte2/indigo/_posts/2020-05-07-Nike Training Club - iOS app teardown.markdown

 author: Anirudh
 description:
 ---
 Nike has been pushing boundaries in health-tech for some time now.
 I remember their early Nike+ Sports band kit (2008), Nike+ fuel bands (2013) that promised individuals of an active lifestyle.
-They were the pioneers in bringing this new accessible tech to consumers and eventually other companies caught on to this namely Pebble, Fitbit, Addidas (Mi-coach) and Apple.
+They were the pioneers in bringing this new accessible tech to consumers and eventually other companies caught on to this namely Pebble, Fitbit, Adidas (Mi-coach) and Apple.

 I have been a considerable fitness, health and nutrition enthusiast.
 Over the years, I have tried various fitness formats like gym, functional fitness and CrossFit.
 I used to cycle and occasionally run to my previous workplace.
 Being a curious person helps me to think, question and analyze many things from signboards on the highway, aisles arrangement in supermarkets, mobile apps and much more.